DavidMaDNHS/student-portfolio/navigation/about.md

 ---

+### Achievements 🏆

+Throughout my journey, I’ve worked hard to grow in both academics and hobbies, and I’m proud of a few milestones:

+- 🎨 **Art Competitions** — Won multiple San Diego–area art contests, showcasing my creativity and unique style.
+- ♟️ **Chess Tournaments** — Competed and placed in several local tournaments, building strategy and focus.
+- 🌟 **Personal Growth** — Learned to adapt to a new country and culture, while discovering passions that continue to inspire me every day.

+---

 ### Closing

 My journey has been full of change — from Shanghai to San Diego — but I’ve learned to adapt, find new passions, and grow along the way.